aubreyrjones/orbit_rat/README.md

 joysticks then control pan and orbit in CAD, art, and graphic design programs by specially emulating a mouse. _No special drivers or plugins needed_, works in any operating system.

 This is not a regular joystick-controlled mouse.
-This implements a special "rewind" operation after every motion, which resets the mouse cursor position and unlocks near-infinite pan/orbit in any program that uses middle-click and drag for pan.
+OR implements a special "rewind" operation after every motion, which resets the mouse cursor position and unlocks near-infinite pan/orbit in any program that uses middle-click and drag for pan.